Plain English Breakdown

 - certified nurse midwife

-- A healthcare professional who is trained to provide care for women during pregnancy, labor, birth, and the postpartum period.
+- A healthcare professional with specialized training to provide care during pregnancy, labor, birth, and postpartum periods.

 Limits and Unknowns

-- It is not clear how the study will be funded.
+- It is unclear how the information from other states beyond neighbors will be gathered.